plantonhq/planton.ai/content/copywriting/_rules/README.md

 ### `update-planton-ai-copy-writing.mdc`

-**Type**: Action Rule
+**Type**: Action Rule (Copywriting-Focused LLM)

-**Purpose**: Automate the complete copywriting update workflow from feedback analysis to React component implementation.
+**Purpose**: Automate copywriting updates through content creation, iteration, and handoff document generation.
+Uses a **two-LLM architecture** where this rule creates content and handoff documents, and a separate implementation-focused LLM handles React component updates.

+**Why Two LLMs**: Specialized LLMs excel at different tasks.
+Content creation requires different expertise than code implementation.

 **When to Use**: